Home > Interview > Smart Facades Responsive Designs for Optimal Day Lighting & Energy Conservation

 Noise reduction 40dB

-Wind resistance of 3000Pa equal to gusting at 260kph
+Wind resistance of 3000Pa is equal to gusting at 260kph

-European experts in hardware created a new profile geometry by use of gaskets as a sealing system with profiled groove, which could meet high performance demands similar to a casement window system.
+European experts in hardware created a new profile geometry by use of gaskets as a sealing system with profiled grooves, which could meet high-performance demands similar to a casement window system.

 In any system, longitudinal heat losses, accounting for 25% of losses, are eliminated by incorporating a thermal break into the profiles.
 But, the thermal break alone is not enough to guarantee top performance in terms of thermal insulation